N9EWO Review : "Malahit - Malachite" DSP1 Standalone Radio Receiver (original Russian version 1).

 does not destroy the entire band when it occurs).
 Also it is

 indifferent (varies with band conditions).
 Using manual ECSS mode (zero

 beat using LSB/USB modes) helps to reject this a bit.
 Again at it's

 price point this should not be considered a major drawback.
-NOTE
+IMPORTANT NOTE

 : This issue was addressed with firmware 1.0f and reduced (more like

 nearly eliminated) with the later tested 1.10b.
-Downside is the LCD touch sensitivity has been reduced (so it takes a bit more of a touch to make happen).
+Downside is the LCD touch sensitivity has been reduced.
+So it takes a slightly LONGER touch to make happen (NOT HARDER).

 TIP : A quick way to turn OFF the LED backlighting is one quick tap of the power button.
 Another tap to turn

 it back on (NOTE : Also may need to touch the LCD if it does not return after the second tap).